SHREYA-2k5/Amblu_flow/README.md

 📱 User-Friendly Experience

-This app is designed to be user-friendly, ensuring a seamless experience for both patients and ambulance drivers.
+This is designed to be user-friendly, ensuring a seamless experience for both patients and ambulance drivers.
 The intuitive interface and real-time updates make it easy to navigate and use, even in high-stress situations.